 (Hemipristis serra)

-Hemipristis serra, aka the snaggletooth shark, is an extinct weasel shark that was widespread during the Miocene (~23 to ~5.3 mya, or million years ago).
+Hemipristis serra, aka the snaggletooth shark (or simply “hemi”), was a large weasel shark that was widespread during the Miocene (~23 to ~5.3 million years ago).
 It was significantly larger than its 8’ long extant (still in existence) cousin, clocking in at 20’ in length.
-Upper and lower hemi teeth look quite different (and until recently were believed to be from two completely different species) and had opposing functions, with the broad, heavily serrated uppers acting as knives, cutting and tearing flesh, while the pointy, lightly or un-serrated lowers acted as forks, spearing prey and holding it in place.
+Its upper and lower teeth differ dramatically and were once thought to belong to two separate species.
+The broad, heavily serrated upper teeth acted like knives, cutting and tearing flesh, while the pointy, lightly or un-serrated lower teeth functioned more like forks, spearing and holding prey in place.
 Note that upper lateral teeth (those toward the sides of the jaw) have a significant curve while upper anterior teeth (those toward the center of the jaw) are straighter and narrower.
 Lowers, which are often confused with sand tiger teeth, can be distinguished by the significant lingual protuberance, or hump, in the center of the root.

 SHARK FACT